 Designing and customizing a blog on WordPress is fun.
 Like anything, there’s a learning curve, but you’ll get the hang of it in no time.
-A blog is like your own little piece of real estate that will generate income if you invest wisely.
-Treat it like the business that it is, and watch it perform.
+A blog is like your own little piece of real estate that will generate income if you invest in it wisely.
+Consistently treat it like the business that it is, then watch it perform.

 2. Select a Niche Market

 A niche is a defined subset of people with specific needs.
-Your blogging efforts will be aimed at educating these people, solving their particular problems, in the hopes of turning them into paying customers.
-A niche makes sense because it would be impossible to market to a broad audience.
-It makes more sense, and is more effective, to concentrate your efforts on a narrowly-defined market.
-You can then concentrate your efforts on promoting your products and services to this particular market, rather than trying to meet the overwhelming needs of a large group.
+Your blogging efforts will be aimed at educating these people to help solve their problems, in the hopes of turning them into paying customers.
+A niche makes sense because it’s more advantageous to market to a narrow audience than to a broad one.
+You can then concentrate your efforts on promoting your products and services to this particular market, rather than trying to meet the overwhelming needs of a larger group.

-A narrow niche will increase your visibility, helping to establish and cement your brand, while positioning you as an authority in your field.
-You want your readers to view you as an expert in your field, and you’ll do this by creating beneficial content for those belonging to your niche.
+A narrow niche will also increase your visibility, help to establish and cement your brand, while positioning you as an authority in your field.
+You want your readers to view you as an expert.
+You do this by creating beneficial content that is applicable for those within your niche.

 Select a niche based on your interests and abilities.
 What are you passionate about?
 What are you good at?
 These are important questions to consider when deciding on a niche.
-Remember you’ll be writing to this group of people every single week; can you produce content that is interesting to them, while keeping yourself motivated?
+Remember you’ll be writing to this select group of people every week.
+Ask yourself if you’ll be able to produce interesting content, while keeping yourself motivated.

-Come up with a list of potential niche ideas that appeal to you, gradually narrowing them down until you land on one that feels right.
+Come up with a list of potential niche ideas that appeal to you, then gradually narrow them down until you land on one that feels right.
 Your business will be based off this audience so take time with your selection.
 Having said that, don’t stress yourself out worrying if you made the right choice.
 You can change your niche down the road if it doesn’t work out.
-It’s not set in stone.
+It’s doesn’t have to be set in stone.

 3. Domain And Hosting Service